 The most important preliminary to the task of arranging one’s life so that one may live fully and comfortably within one’s daily budget of twenty-four hours is the calm realization of the extreme difficulty of the task, of the sacrifices and the endless effort which it demands.

-NASA’s mission is a great endeavor to explore the vastness of space and going beyond our perceived reach.
-As human beings limited by both time and resources we must not be afraid to explore the vastness of our own minds and capabilities.
+NASA’s mission is a great endeavor to explore the vastness of space and to go beyond our perceived reach.
+As human beings limited by both time and resources, we must not be afraid to explore the vastness of our minds and capabilities.

 Timelines and Systems